mechaman111/spnati/creator-docs/docs/dialogue/variables.md

 | `~clothing.type~` | The `type` of the current article – `extra`, `minor`, `major`, or `important` |
 | `~clothing.position~` | The `position` of the current article – `upper`, `lower`, `both`, `feet`, `hands`, `arms`, `legs`, `waist`, `neck`, `head`, or `other`.
 | `~clothing.id~` | Expands to the ID of the collectible associated with this piece of clothing, if any.
 For player clothing options that are available by default, this will instead expand to something starting with `_default.`.
 Note that this is only defined for clothing worn by the human player: this variable will always expand to an empty string for clothing worn by NPCs. |
+| `~revealed~`  | Refers to the article of clothing revealed by removing `~clothing~`, if that clothing has position `upper`, `lower`, or `both`, meaning that it typically has to be a minor or major article; accessories don't reveal anything.
+It is assumed that the next article in the same position was previously hidden and is now revealed.
+If `~clothing.position~ == both` and more than one article is revealed, one of them will be chosen randomly.
+The same subvariables can be used as with `~clothing~`.

 ## Collectibles ##